NCATS-Tangerine/ros/README.md

 ## Workflows

-The Ros workflow engine and API execute graphs of queries to compose knowledge networks answering biomedical questions.
+The Ros workflow engine and API execute graphs of queries to compose knowledge networks.

-The language provides familiar constructs like variables, modularity, extensibility, templates, a type system, and dependency management.
-At the same time, it is responsive to the distinctive needs of the Biomedical Translator which seeks to create highly detailed knowledge graps enabling sophisticated biomedical reasoning.
+While the language provides capabilities similar to other programming languages like variables, modularity, extensibility, templates, a type system, and dependency management, it is targeted at the distinctive challenges of creating highly detailed knowledge graps enabling sophisticated reasoning.
+The model supposes that this knowledge network construction will occur in the context of federated knowledge sources supplying components of resulting graphs.

 ## Language